knocklabs/docs/pages/getting-started/knocks-features.md

 Knock offers out-of-the-box support for in-app feed functionality.
 Our pre-built components give you a fully featured in-app feed you can drop into your frontend in minutes, with support for real-time delivery, accurate badge counts, and mark-as-read functionality.
 If you need to customize your experience, you can use our SDKs and API to build your own feed component.

-You can add Knock's in-app feed channel to any NotificationWorkflow to immediately start routing notifications to your users' in-app feed experience.
+You can add Knock's in-app feed channel to any workflow to immediately start routing notifications to your users' in-app feed experience.

 ## Notification preferences